CodePushGo/website/src/content/blog/en/how-end-to-end-encryption-secures-updates.md

 2. Secure key exchange ensures only authorized devices can decrypt.
 3. Devices verify authenticity and install the update safely.

-Capgo's solution has delivered 23.5 million updates globally, achieving a **95% adoption rate within 24 hours** and an **82% success rate worldwide**.
+CodePushGo's solution has delivered 23.5 million updates globally, achieving a **95% adoption rate within 24 hours** and an **82% success rate worldwide**.
 By [encrypting updates](https://capgo.app/blog/introducing-end-to-end-security-to-capacitor-updater-with-code-signing/), developers can deploy faster, safer, and more reliably.

 ## Secure OTA updates for [ESP32](https://en.wikipedia.org/wiki/ESP32) – Set up code signing with ...